Jalil Elías

-Career
+Club career

+Newell's Old Boys

 Elías' career started with Newell's Old Boys in 2015, beginning in the youth system.
 He was an unused substitute in two Argentine Primera División matches in June and October 2015 against Boca Juniors and Nueva Chicago respectively.
 His professional debut arrived on 23 November 2015, he played the full ninety minutes in a Copa Sudamericana qualification play-off with Lanús.
 He followed that with twenty-seven league appearances in his following three campaigns with Newell's Old Boys between 2016 and 2017.
 He scored his first career goal on 11 June 2017 in a Copa Argentina win over Central Norte.

+Godoy Cruz

 In January 2018, Elías joined Godoy Cruz on loan until June 2019.
 Prior to departing, he signed a new contract with Newell's Old Boys until 2021.
 Like with his parent club, his debut for Godoy Cruz came versus Lanús.
 He appeared fourteen times for Godoy, with the club subsequently signing him permanently in the following August.
+He made thirty appearances in the 2018–19 season.

+Unión Santa Fe

-He made thirty appearances in 2018–19, prior to leaving on loan in July 2019 to Unión Santa Fe.
+Prior to leaving the club on loan in July 2019 to Unión Santa Fe.
 Elías scored one goal across one season with them; he netted in a 3–3 draw away to Banfield on 3 November.
 In mid-2020, he was linked with a transfer to Italy with Parma.

-Personal life
+San Lorenzo

+On 10 February 2021, Elías joined San Lorenzo on a permanent deal.
+Starting from the 2023 Argentine Primera División, he was made the vice-captain of the club.

+Johor Darul Ta'zim

+On 4 January 2024, Elías signed with the Malaysian club Johor Darul Ta'zim.
+He made his debut for the club on 18 May 2024 in a 3–1 win over Negeri Sembilan.

+Vélez Sarsfield

+On 10 August 2024, Elías returned to Argentina, joining Vélez Sarsfield on a six-month loan from Johor Darul Ta'zim.

+Tigre

+On 1 August 2025, Elías joined Tigre as a free agent, signing a contract until the end of 2026.

+International career

 Born in Argentina, Elías is of Syrian descent.
+In December 2023, he was called up to the Syrian national team for the 2023 AFC Asian Cup in Qatar.